IVIGOR13/termvkchat/README.md

 in the settings.txt file, specify the missing data:
 * token your vk community
 * your name to display in the chat

-in the contacts.txt file specify vk_id your contacts

 ## Launch
 ```